 We are a Gold Rights Respecting School!

-Well done to all the children, staff, parents and carers and governors who have helped us on the journey to achieving this.
+Well done to all the children, staff, parents and carers and governors who have helped us on the journey to achieving our reaccreditation.
+This confirms our ongoing commitment to children’s rights.
 We are the first school in Islington to receive this fantastic award!

 What does this mean?